QuantumFF/aldex/memory-bank/activeContext.md

     - **Checkbox:** Switched to `shadcn/ui` Checkbox for the "Archived" toggle in the edit dialog.
 20. **Performance Optimization:**
     - **Non-Blocking Add Album:** Refactored the "Add Album" workflow to be non-blocking.
 The client now sends the external image URL directly to the backend, which then handles the download and storage in a background Convex Action.
 This eliminates the slow double-hop (External -> Client -> Convex) and makes the UI feel instant.
+    - **Lazy Image Loading:** Refactored the main album query to return only `storageId` instead of resolving signed URLs for every album.
+Created a dedicated `AlbumCover` component that fetches image URLs individually on demand.
+This eliminates the N+1 query bottleneck on the backend and drastically improves initial page load and refresh performance.

 ## Development Preferences